mehmetbaykar/poe_api_process/README_EN.md

 ```

 ### Tool Calls

+PS: Native BOT interface tool calls only support a limited number of models and have strict formatting requirements.
+It is recommended to use the XML Feature.

 - **Tool Call**: Allows AI models to request execution of specific tools or functions.
 For example, AI might need to query weather, search the web, or perform calculations.
 - **Tool Result**: The result returned after tool execution, which will be sent back to the AI model to continue the conversation.